youssefwally/DJSW_collaborative_coding/docs/johannes.md

     assert recall(y_1d, y_other, average="micro") == 0.75
 ```

-Having previously set-up the sphinx action made setting up the automatic testing nearly trivial where the only difference was to run `pytest` instead of `sphinx-build ...` and making sure to use the correct dependency file:
+Having previously set-up the *Sphinx* related action made setting up the automatic testing nearly trivial, where the only difference was to run `pytest` instead of `sphinx-build ...` and making sure to use the correct dependency file:
 ```{code-block} yaml
 name: Automatic testing